awsdocs/aws-tools-ado-vsts-user-guide/doc_source/s3-upload.md

 ### Source Folder<a name="source-folder"></a>

-The source folder that the filename selection pattern\(s\) will be run against\.
+The source folder that the filename selection patterns will be run against\.
 If not set the root of the work area is assumed\.
 You can also use [variables](https://go.microsoft.com/fwlink/?LinkID=550988) to specify the folder\.

 Example: code:*$\(Build\.ArtifactStagingDirectory\)*